kaleab-k/gsv_db_creator/README.md

 - _lng:_ real value of the longitude of the location.
 - _heading_: integer value of the heading of this particular waypoint.

+For the single location mode, the properties: _heading_, _pitch_, and _fov_ will not be included in the root _JSON Object_ rather they will be included in the _JSON Objects_ that are elements of the _images_ _JSON Array_.
+On the other hand, the _lat_ and _lng_ properties will be included in the root _JSON Object_ and excluded from the elements of the Array.

 Comments: [pcl]
 - What about the pitch?, this can only be here in the single location case?
 If it is the case, describe the "possible" values in each JSON object.
+	- I think pitch will not vary for each image in the same folder, as varying pitches will have different folders.
+Heading is included just in case the follow-route is true so that it might change from image to image.